rustzz-27/rustzz-27/README.md

 ### Hi there, I'm Reshu - aka [Rustzz] 👋

-## I'm a Student, Learner, and Developer !!
+## I'm a Student, Developer, and Analyst  !!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators